 All your information is absolutely 100% confidential and stored securely using industry-leading data warehousing measures.
 We don't share your information with anyone - patient confidentiality is our #1 priority.

 We're the #1 rated online medical marijuana doctor.
-Thousands of Californians have received valid medical marijuana recommendations from PrestoDoctor.
-You can read hundreds of reviews of happy PrestoDoctor customers at Trustpilot and Facebook.
+Tens of thousands of patients have received valid medical marijuana recommendations from PrestoDoctor.
+You can read hundreds of reviews of happy PrestoDoctor customers at Trustspot and Facebook.

 All our medical marijuana recommendations are issued in full compliance with California Proposition 215 and California Senate Bill 420.
 Our doctors are state-licensed medical professionals with active medical licenses, and are 100% compliant with state requirements for medical professionals issuing recommendations for medical marijuana.